Does Google or Facebook provide the best data?

 Google has long since had a tool called Google Attribution.
 But in October, Facebook outpaced Google as they launched Facebook Attribution.

 Proper attribution of your marketing efforts is a holy grail when you talk about online marketing, especially given that the previous standard was Last Click Attribution whereby the ‘last click’ was given credit for a sale.

-For example, a user browsing the web visits a webshop a couple of times after initially reading a newsletter, clicking on a Facebook ad and a search result in Google.
+For example, a user browsing the web visits an online shop a couple of times after initially reading a newsletter, clicking on a Facebook ad and a search result in Google.

 With the classic Last Click Attribution, it is only the last visit that counts or gets attributed to the value of the sale.
 In this example, if the user clicked on a Google ad just before the purchase, Google Ads would get the credit.